beanilsson/beanilsson.github.io/index.md

 # Hello World!
 This site is not going to be updated often, actually, assume that everything that you'll read here is horribly out of date.
+Do the [Nodejs Knowledge Challenge](https://medium.freecodecamp.org/before-you-bury-yourself-in-packages-learn-the-node-js-runtime-itself-f9031fbd8b69) or [follow my progress](/nodejs-knowledge-challenge).
+I am jotting down what I'm learning about JS to answer the questions (here)[/learning-js].

 ## About me
 I am a webdeveloper by profession, hobby guitarist and selective pc gamer in my sparetime.
 Check out my musical musings [here](https://soundcloud.com/shachath_swe/).